SamBrooksh/NWNSamMod/Plan.md

 Clone has 1/2 hp(Currently at 75% for the moment), and does 1d4+INT dmg - Same AC
 #### 3rd Level
 Void Strike - After hitting an enemy with melee weapon, deal 1/3 Void Scarred Level in void damamge - if they are fading, deal Level instead
+Currently does with all weapons... not just melee weapons - should probably make it roll for damage depending on level (like 1/3 level d2, then make the deft damage give int bonus and up it to d3 or d4 (depending on situation))
 #### 4th Level
 Evasion
 #### 5th Level